How to overwinter dahlias the Monty Don way – the best methods to ensure successful blooms next year

 We know, we know: once you've overwintered one tender plant, surely you've overwintered them all?

-'Wait until the top has fully died back and then cut back the top growth to 6 inches whilst they are still in the ground and carefully dig up the tubers, removing as much soil as possible,' he says.
+'Wait until the top has fully died back and then cut back the top growth to six inches whilst they are still in the ground and carefully dig up the tubers, removing as much soil as possible,' he says.

-'Stand them upside down for a few days to drain any moisture from the hollow stems and to let the tubers dry a little and then store them in a tray or pot packed with old potting compost, vermiculite, sharpsand or sawdust.'
+'Stand them upside down for a few days to drain any moisture from the hollow stems and to let the tubers dry a little and then store them in a tray or pot packed with old potting compost, vermiculite, sharp sand or sawdust.'

 Of course, if you really want to learn how to overwinter dahlias like an absolute pro, there are other methods you can try.
 Look this way, then, for more...